xarray-contrib/xarray-dataclass/README.md

 xarray data creation by data classes

+This repository is adapted from [here](https://github.com/astropenguin/xarray-dataclasses).
+We are grateful for the work of the developer on this repo.
+Sadly, that repository is inactive.
+Thus, a fork was moved here in order to allow for more visibility and community maintenance.

 ## Overview

-xarray-dataclasses is a Python package that makes it easy to create [xarray]'s DataArray and Dataset objects that are "typed" (i.e. fixed dimensions, data type, coordinates, attributes, and name) using [the Python's dataclass]:
+xarray-dataclass is a Python package that makes it easy to create [xarray]'s DataArray and Dataset objects that are "typed" (i.e. fixed dimensions, data type, coordinates, attributes, and name) using [the Python's dataclass]:

 ```python
 from dataclasses import dataclass